 Internship Phase (February-June)

 With the support of their regional program representative during the study phase, participants seek and apply to internship positions in the area of their permanent placement, and secure an internship that is ideally directly related to their career fields.
-Beginning in February, they complete a five-month internship in a German-speaking work environment, ideally at a company or organization directly related to their career field.
+Beginning in February or March, they complete an internship in a German-speaking work environment, ideally at a company or organization directly related to their career field.

 Internships and the companies in which participants complete them are as varied as the career fields represented by the group of 75 participants.